Publishing over HTTP Bridge

 To configure a device using the HTTP bridge, first define the configuration in OmniCore, then request the configuration via the device.

-Compressing HTTP requests
+Compressing HTTP requestsarrow-up-right

 A device can send gzip-compressed data to OmniCore over the HTTP bridge.
 To send compressed data to OmniCore, each HTTP request must include the content-encoding: gzip HTTP header.